MySQL

 The number of types of triggers that can be applied to a table depends on the RDBMS that is being used.

 For example, in Oracle, you can apply up to 12 types of triggers to a table: 3 BEFORE EACH STATEMENT, 3 AFTER EACH STATEMENT, 3 BEFORE EACH ROW, and 3 AFTER EACH ROW.
-MySQL only supports 6 combinations of triggers, and other database management systems like ? supports ….
+Instead, MySQL only supports 6 combinations of triggers

 How many triggers can be applied to a table?